vmware/vmware-aria-operations-integration-sdk/doc/mp-build.md

 #### Docker Registry Credentials
 If the user is not logged into  [harbor-repo.vmware.com](harbor-reop.vmware.com) registry, `mp-build` will prompt the user for their credentials.
-Credentials are lodged and stored using docker CLI:
+Credentials are stored using Docker CLI.

 ```shell
 Login into harbor-repo.vmware.com